Visit Mount Macedon

 Otherwise head to Forest Glade Gardens or one of the seasonal Mount Macedon open gardens for an extra special picnic (admissions apply).

 On the summit of Mount Macedon is Memorial Cross, a 21 metre high cross to commemorate Australia’s war fallen and one of the most significant war memorials in Victoria.

 There are also short walks throughout the reserve and expansive views from Major Mitchells Lookout.

 Pick up something unique from the Dicksonia Rare Plants Nursery.
 Or add to your art collection with a visit to the Mount Macedon Gallery.

 If art and antiques are your passion, get a small group together and book a private tour of The Stokes Collection at Forest Glade Gardens, the largest private art collection in the Southern Hemisphere.

-Where to eat and drink in Mount Macedon
+Where to eat in Mount Macedon

 If a pub meal is more your scene, visit the Mount Macedon Hotel.
 Relax in the beer garden during summer and sip on a locally brewed beer, or cosy up in front of the fire in winter with a mulled wine or cider.